cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * version.
 The 'version' field is known (fixed to v3) and is omitted in the CBOR encoding.

 * serialNumber.
-The 'serialNumber' INTEGER value field is encoded as a CBOR byte string 'certificateSerialNumber'.
-Any leading 0x00 byte (to indicate that the number is not negative) is omitted.
+The 'serialNumber' INTEGER value field is encoded as a unwrapped CBOR positive bignum (~biguint) 'certificateSerialNumber'.
+Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.

 * signatureAlgorithm.
 The 'signatureAlgorithm' field is encoded as a CBOR int 'issuerSignatureAlgorithm' (see {{sigalg}}) or a relativeOID byte string.
 Algorithms with parameters are not supported except RSA algorithms that use parameters = NULL.